Turkish lira crashes to record low on worries over economy, U.S. row

 The sell-off has deepened concern about exposure to Turkey, particularly whether over-indebted companies will be able to pay back loans taken out in euros and dollars after years of overseas borrowing to fund a construction boom under Erdogan.

 Erdogan’s characteristic defiance in the face of the crisis has further unnerved investors.
-The president, who says a shadowy “interest rate lobby” and Western credit ratings agencies are attempting to bring down Turkey’s economy, said in a speech overnight that Turks should “have no worries”.
+The president, who says a shadowy “interest rate lobby” and Western credit ratings agencies are attempting to bring down Turkey’s economy, called on Turks to exchange their hard currency and gold into the lira.

+Erdogan framed the sell-off of the lira as a national struggle.
+“We will not lose the economic war,” he was quoted as saying by state broadcaster TRT Haber.

 That is unlikely to mollify investors who are also worried by a growing dispute with the United States.
 The NATO allies are at odds over the detention in Turkey of U.S. evangelical pastor Andrew Brunson on terrorism charges.